nc585/google-calendar/README.md

 1. Delete the token.pickle file if it exists (this stores the previous user's credentials)
 2. Enable the Google Calendar API in your Google account
 3. Create a new environment to install the Google Client Library: pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
-4. Run the script
+4. Run the script from the command line by typing "python myscript.py"

-Please see official Google Calendar API documentation for reference: https://developers.google.com/calendar/quickstart/js Please see Google Copyright information below:
+Please see official Google Calendar API documentation for further exploration: https://developers.google.com/calendar/quickstart/js
+Please see Google Copyright information below for use of sample Google API Python code:

 # Copyright 2018 Google LLC
 #